dms-vep/dms-vep-pipeline/plot_legends/muteffects_legend.md

 The options at the bottom of the plot let you modify the display, such as by selecting how many different variants a mutation must be seen in to be shown (*minimum times seen*), how many different experimental libraries the mutation was measured in (*minimum n_libraries*), what site summary statistic to show, etc.

-The *minimum max of escape at a site* is useful to select the sites where mutations confer the most escape.
+The *minimum max of effect at site* is useful to select the sites where mutations have the most positive functional effects.